mdlayher/wavepipe/API.md

 ## Users
 Used to retrieve information about users from wavepipe.
 If an ID is specified, information will be retrieved about a single user.

+In addition, this API call may be used to create, modify, or delete existing users.
+Different functionality is available for each user role:
+  - Users with the role `Administrator` have full control over all users.
+  - Users with the role `User` may update their own account, but may not create, delete, or update other users.
+  - Users with the role `Guest` have no access to create, delete, or update any user.

+If a user is disallowed from performing an action, they will receive a `HTTP 403 Forbidden` error.

 **Versions:** `v0`